TechyTommy3/TommyChatbot/README.md

 # TommyChatbot
-This version is discountinued.
-Please consider pointing your changes to the Python edition.
+This version is kind of discountinued.
+We reccomend the Python version, but if you know C++, please help!